NGC 3137

 NGC 3137 is a spiral galaxy in the constellation Antlia.
 The galaxy lies about 50 million light years away from Earth, which means, given its apparent dimensions, that NGC 3137 is approximately 140,000 light years across.
 It was discovered by John Herschel on February 5, 1837.

-NGC 3137 has a pretty bright nucleus.
-The spiral pattern is similar with NGC 3621 and the Pinwheel Galaxy and features many knots.
+NGC 3137 has a moderately bright nucleus.
+The spiral pattern is similar to NGC 3621 and the Pinwheel Galaxy, and features multiple knots.
 The morphological classification of this galaxy is SA(s)d, which indicates the galaxy doesn't have a bar (SA), lacks an inner ring structure (s), and has loosely wound spiral arms (d).
-A star is superposed 0.3 arcminutes from the centre.
+A foreground star is superposed 0.3 arcminutes from the centre.
 The galaxy is seen at an inclination of about 70°.